-This course is designed to introduce paralegals to the formal aspects of legal research and writing.
+This course is designed to introduce students to the formal aspects of legal research and writing.
 Students will learn how to locate answers to legal questions from a number of sources.
 This course is a highly individualized course that gives the students an opportunity to develop critical thinking skills and legal analysis by completing basic writing assignments incorporating their legal research.
 Students will be introduced to the CD-ROM library and to WESTLAW, a computer-assisted legal research system.
-A grade of "C" or better is required to pass this course.
-Prerequisite: LGS130